Harri Webb: Written work

+Following Gwynfor Evans' victory in the 1966 Carmarthen by-election, Webb authored the poem "Colli Iaith", which was subsequently composed as a song by Meredydd Evans and later performed and recorded by Heather Jones in 1971.

 Webb's first collection of poetry, The Green Desert, was published in 1969.
 Webb carried on living in Garth Newydd and commuting to the next valley until 1972, when he moved to Cwmbach near Aberdare, before finally retiring in 1974, the year that A Crown For Branwen appeared.

 This was followed by Rampage and Revel in 1977, and finally Poems and Points in 1983, soon after which Webb virtually ceased to write poetry, suffering a serious stroke in 1985.

 Webb's poetry is marked by his radical Welsh nationalist politics and a quasi-Christian sensibility.
 In form it was often simple and comic, in order that it might influence a wide audience.

 Later life

 Webb remained in Cwmbach before moving into a nursing home in Swansea shortly before his death on New Year's Eve 1994.
 His funeral was held on 6 January 1995 at St. Mary's Church in Pennard, Gower, where his grave is to be found.